TiagoValdrich/beneficiary-api/README.md

 $ nvm use
 ```

-After installing it, you can check if everything is good to go by running:
+After installing it, you can check if everything is correct by running:

 ```bash
 $ node -v